 Does Epoxy Crack Injection Actually Work?

 With so much information published on the internet anyone doing research on epoxy injections will encounter contradictory opinions as to whether or not epoxy crack injections actually work.
 Fortunately, there are credible sources of information on the internet that answer such questions.
-The American Concrete Institute www.concrete.org has published a bulletin on this subject specifically; click on this hyperlink to view their document entitled "Structural Crack Repair by Epoxy Injection".
+The American Concrete Institute www.concrete.org has published a bulletin on this subject specifically; click on this hyperlink to view their document entitled "Field Guide to Concrete Repair Application Procedures".

 How An Epoxy Crack Injection is Done

 An epoxy crack injection is performed from inside your basement, thus avoiding the need for foundation excavation.
 Epoxy crack injection is a low pressure (less than 450 psi) injection of epoxy resin through injection ports installed along the length of the crack.These ports adhere to the wall by using an anchoring epoxy paste.
 This paste is subsequently applied over the entire length of the foundation crack and, in conjunction with the soil outside, serves as a barrier to confine the epoxy within the foundation crack so that the injected epoxy is contained over its entire length.

 The injected epoxy typically cures within 5 hours and bonds the two sides of the crack together in addition to filling the crack through the entire thickness of the foundation wall (typically 8"), thereby sealing the crack permanently because the crack essentially no longer exists; this is the ultimate concrete crack repair.
 In fact, the bond strength of epoxy exceeds the strength of the concrete itself!
 There is no drilling involved with an epoxy crack repair and odors are not noticeable.
 Most customers prefer the epoxy crack injection to repair their poured concrete foundation cracks where they have the option between epoxy injection and polyurethane crack injection because an epoxy crack repair is a structural repair.